SidhantSaxena/Music-Genre-Classification/README.md

 # Music-Genre-Classification
 -Data Analysis on Audio data.<br/>
 -Creating ML model for music genre classification.<br/>
--Prediction of genre based on the ML model created.<br/>
+-Prediction of genre, based on the ML model created.<br/>
 -A simple UI made using PyQt5 which incorporates the ML model.<br />

 #TO DOWNLOAD: